Green's function in general relativity: Green's functions of gravity

-This section treats vierbein and spin-connection fields as classical external fields in the quantum field theory.
+This section treats vierbein and spin-connection fields as classical background fields in the quantum field theory.
 In the Yang--Mills theory with $SU(N)$ gauge group in curved space-time, a classical equation of motion of spinor field $\psi$ is

-where $\Aa^I_a$ are spin-connections of the gauge field with coupling constant ${c^{~}_\SU}$, $\mu$ is a mass of the spinor field, $\gamma^\bullet$ are Dirac matrices, $S^\bullets$ are generators of a $spin(1,3)$ group represented as $S^{ab}:=i[\gamma^a,\gamma^b]/4$ using the trivial basis, and $t_I$ is the fundamental representation of gauge group.
-We note that all fields $\psi$, $\E\omega$, $\Aa$ and differential operator $\partial_a=\partial/\partial{\xi^a}$ are defined in $\Mg$.
-A definition of the Dirac gamma matrices in the $\theta$-metric space is given in Ref.\cite{Kurihara:2022sso}.
+where $\Aa^I_a$ are the connection of the gauge field with coupling constant ${c^{~}_\SU}$, $\mu$ is a mass of the spinor field, $\gamma^\bullet$ are Dirac matrices, $S^\bullets$ are generators of a $spin(1,3)$ group, and $t_I$ is the generator of $SU\!(\!N\!)$-gauge group.
+We note that all fields $\psi$, $\E\omega$, $\Aa$ and differential operator $\partial_a=\partial/\partial{\xi^a}$ are defined in $\TMg$.
+A definition of the Dirac gamma matrices in the amphometric space is given in Ref.\cite{Kurihara:2025tro}.
 In the quantum field theory, the standard perturbation calculation method (Feynman-diagram method) treats all fields in the momentum space.
-We can utilize the standard method of the quantum Yang--Mills theory in classical curved space-time when we have vierbein and spin-connection fields as exact solutions of the Einstein equation in the momentum space.
+We can utilize the standard method of the quantum Yang--Mills theory in classical curved background space-time when we have vierbein and spin-connection fields as exact solutions of the Einstein equation in the momentum space.

 In a semi-classical theory with a gravitational background, the quantum field theory treats a gravitational field as a classical external field using the exact solution of the Einstein equation.
 Vierbein and spin-connection fields in a configuration space are Fourier-transformed to Green's function in momentum space and interact with quantum matter and gauge fields.
 We consider Green's functions of vierbein and spin-connection fields of the Schwarzschild solution: